-• The ability of the test article (new Generic and impurities) and the RLD to stimulate a de novo T-cell response is compare to several controls including HSA (protein neg control), KLH (protein positive control) and a CEFT (protein pool positive control).
+- The ability of the test article (new Generic and impurities) and the RLD to stimulate a de novo T-cell response is compared to several controls including HSA (protein neg control), KLH (protein positive control) and a CEFT (peptide pool positive control). - 14 days post exposure, cells are harvested and plated into pre-coated IFN ELISpot plates.
+Cells are restimulated and incubated overnight.
+On day 15, ELISpot plates are developed and sent to Zellnet Consulting Inc. for blind, independent analysis.